Components of Tableau Server

 - Android browser: Touch-optimized views are automatically offered in the Android browser.

-Clients (Tableau Desktop): Tableau Desktop is the rapid-fire authoring environment used to generate and publish sights, reports and dashboards to Tableau Server.
+Clients (Tableau Desktop): Tableau Desktop is the rapid-fire authoring environment used to generate and publish sights, reports, and dashboards to Tableau Server.
 Using this, a report author can tie with multiple data sources, explore relationships, create dashboards, modify metadata, and finally issue a completed workbook or data source to Tableau Server.
-It is also open any workbooks issued on Tableau Server or connect to any published data sources, whether issued as an extract or a live connection.
+It also opens any workbooks issued on Tableau Server or connects to any published data sources, whether issued as an extract or a live connection.

-Get in touch with Intellipaat for a comprehensive Tableau training and be a certified Tableau Professional!
+Get in touch with Intellipaat for comprehensive Tableau training and be a certified Tableau Professional!